What is an apprenticeship?

 By the end of your apprenticeship you will have gained the necessary skills and knowledge to progress in your area of study.

 You will gain a nationally-recognised qualification at the end of your apprenticeship.
+You may be employed full time by you apprenticeship employer upon completion of your apprenticeship.

-Apprenticeship leaflet pdf document].
+Apprenticeship leaflet [pdf document].

 There are four different levels of apprenticeship: